parisGPB/Neural-Style-Transfer/README.md

 </p>

 ## Results
-All the results have been stored in the Results folder and explained in the [RESULTS.md](Results/RESULTS.md) document located inside it.
+All the results have been stored in the Results folder and explained in the [RESULTS.md](Results/RESULTS.md) document, located inside it.

 ## Conclusions
 The project is concluded as follows: